FINNISH HERITAGE SOCIETY

-Join UFKB&S!
-The Lodge meets officially on the 2nd Wednesday of every month at 7:15 p.m. in The Helsinki Cafe.
+The Finnish Heritage Society meets officially on the 2nd Wednesday of every month at 7:15 p.m. in The Helsinki Cafe.
 Prospective members are encouraged to attend an event or a meeting, where they can ask questions and pick up an application.
 Future members must be voted in by members of the organization.

 Contact firstname.lastname@example.org for more information.

-The Finnish Hall and Lodge has served both immigrants and those seeking connection with their Finnish heritage and cultural practices.
-Lodge 21 is the second largest lodge in the United Finnish Kaleva Brothers & Sisters.
+The Finnish Hall and membership association has served both immigrants and those seeking connection with their Finnish heritage and cultural practices.
+The Finnish Heritage Society was formerly known as Lodge 21, which was the second largest lodge in the United Finnish Kaleva Brothers & Sisters association.
 Activities at the Finnish Hall have included stage plays, dances, orchestra, choruses, folk dancing, lending library, public dances, concerts, voting for Finnish national elections, movies, arts shows, poetry readings, and benefits.

 Yearly events include: